binbash23/netracker/collector/README.md

 ## General Purpose

 The name of the tool describes the functionality as it's best.
+It collects data!
-It collects data, to do so it first takes care of an environment to store the collected data.
+To do so it uses a bunch full of functions and cmdlets that's been deliverd with the choosen os-collector package.
+It takes care of an environment to store the collected data.
 In a context like this with different os-collectors, it's mandatory to use a lightweight database structure, therefore it's creating a SQLite Database.
 The DB table structure can be found underneath
 <a href="https://github.com/binbash23/netracker/blob/master/collector/create_collector_database.sql" title="../create_collector_database.sql">../create_collector_database.sql</a>.
 The seperation of the SQL db structure to a meta-level is due to the fact that all different 'os-collectors' should have access to the same database structure, to avoid future merge trouble shooting.